-Disclosure: This post contains affiliate links.
-If you click on them and then buy something, I will receive a few pennies (at no extra cost to you) that will help keep the lights on in the studio.
+This post contains affiliate links.
+This means that if you click on the link and buy certain items, I will receive a small commission (at no extra cost to you) to help keep the lights on in the studio.

 One of the creative exercises in Module 2 by Make it in Design was to look to our own culture and use its influence in a design of our own.
 I grew up in Pennsylvania Dutch Country and even have some Pennsylvania Dutch ancestry.
 I have never been particularly drawn to Pa Dutch folk art but was surprised when I researched it to find many similarities with my own drawing style.
 I created a pattern that uses colors and motifs influenced by Pa Dutch folk art while adding my own flair.

 I created a mood board with some of the Pa Dutch folk art I found in my research.

 Then I drew some motifs, scanned them, and traced them in Adobe Illustrator.
 I chose colors from the designs on my mood board.

 This is the final pattern that I created.
 While it has the same colors and similar motifs to the images on the mood board, it looks very different because I added my own flair and style.